shinyamagami/WSU_courses/README.md

 Welcome to WSU_In_Person gem!

-This gem was supposed to provide all the "WEB ARR" classes but all classes go online so now it lists up all the classes.
+This gem was supposed to provide all the non-"WEB ARR" classes but all classes go online so now it lists up all the classes.

 All non "WEB ARR" classes are in the csv file.